stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 - **Enhanced Building Data Display in Vector Utility**: Improved the `process_building_data` function in `scripts/vector_utility.py` to better handle building data in vector metadata, including handling for empty arrays, non-dictionary data types, and more robust detection of missing data.
 This allows for consistent display of building information across various data formats.

 ## Next Steps

+### VectorDB Logging Metric and View PR #194 Fixes

+1. Update the dashboard template to include widgets for vector database metrics:

+   - Add a widget for vectordb logs volume/count
+   - Add widgets for specific vector database operations if available
+   - Consider adding a heatmap widget for activity patterns

+1. Enhance the monitoring implementation:

+   - Create more specific metrics for different vector database operations
+   - Add alerting policies for abnormal vector database behavior
+   - Add a threshold-based scorecard for vector database health

+1. Improve documentation:

+   - Expand documentation with detailed explanations of vector database metrics
+   - Add example queries for common troubleshooting scenarios
+   - Include a section on interpreting the dashboard widgets

 ### Terraform Monitoring PR #158 Recommendations